Thank you so much for joining or for staying with me if you've been listening for a little bit.

 He was still going to be hit with he's a racist and he's a misogynist.

-I think that's I think that's been obvious all along.
+I think that's, I think that's been obvious all along.

-That all said, it does not help when Trump says something like this that a normal person could hear and be like, ooh, no, that's not really that's not that's not how that should have been said.
+That all said, it does not help when Trump says something like this that a normal person could hear and be like, ooh, no, that's not really, that's not, that's not how that should have been said.

-Uh not good, not helpful.
+Not good, not helpful.

-Well, look, he has, for example, let's just step back for a second.
+And people say, oh, well, look, he has, for example, let's just step back for a second.

-Uh when he talked about the uh the Muslim ban, such as it was.
+When he talked about the Muslim ban, such as it was, now he's walked that back a bit.

 Be like, no, I would consider it.